La La Anthony Gets Soaking Wet In A Bikini In Throwback Photo

 He then added, “quarantine is making me nuts. if i read another corona news story i’m gonna faint.
 LOL.”

 Victoria’s Secret model Shanina Shaik also shared her appreciation.
-She wrote “Gorg in every way” with two red hearts and a heart eye emoji.
+She wrote, “Gorg in every way” with two red hearts and a heart eye emoji.

 Actress Poppy Montgomery called La La a “beautiful girl.”